luffy1012/FlashSubs/README.md

 Doing so may result in improper renaming and will cause a mess.

 Program only recognises files greater than 100MB to avoid files which are neither TV shows or Movies.
+All changes are stored in a file name log.txt in the folder containing the program which is deleted after its size reaches 10MB.

+TODO: Implement downloading through link in search when download limit reached.